 Current Residential Vacancies

-Working within the Estate Team, you will be responsible for the upkeep and development of the ornamental gardens on site.
+Working within the Estate Team, you will be specifically responsible for the upkeep and development of the ornamental gardens on site.
 You will be expected to supervise a group of volunteers at least once a week in gardening or wider estate tasks and train them in basic horticultural practices.
-Ideally, there will be a degree of collaboration between this role and that of the Kitchen Gardener.
+You will also be expected to collaborate with the Kitchen Gardener and other members of the estate team to help manage our 55 acre mixed estate.

 You will work within the office team and make sure day-to-day tasks are running smoothly, liaising with other teams.
 You will be required to respond to all enquiries to the office in a friendly and timely manner.
 The office can be pretty busy, so it’s an advantage if you enjoy a fast-paced environment.
 But also, we are keen to be open to discussion and rethinking at any time with anyone who wishes to talk to us.
 You will be running a vibrant business and managing a myriad of issues within the community.
 Knowledge of IT and website skills, including social media marketing, would be a big advantage.